- Tel: USA voice message: 8449252252

 The soul of an immense and beautiful landscape

-On our return to the hotel via motorboat, we will spend a couple of hours with the gray whales which migrate from Alaskan waters each year to breed and calve in Pacific lagoons such as this one.
+This trip is a self-supported kayak expedition, meaning we carry everything in our kayaks.
+We will have a resupply of food and water about halfway through.
+On our resupply day, we will spend an hour in the motorboat watching gray whales which migrate from Alaskan waters each year to breed and calve in Pacific lagoons such as this one.

-See Neil Schulman’s beautiful photos from the 2017 Mag Bay trip at Neil Schulman’s Photography Blog.
+See photographer Neil Schulman’s photos from the 2017 Mag Bay Photography trip at Neil Schulman’s Photography Blog.